ryanef/ryanfdev/src/content/blog/aws-lambda-python-deloyments-zipped-docker-layers.md

 #### Upload the zip to Lambda or S3 Bucket

+And that's it for zipped deployments.

+**Issues with zipped deployments**:

-This can work well until you install libraries like Pandas that are using extensions made in C or C++ which are compiled languages.
-That means Pandas isn't a pure Python library and a package manager like pip that installs Pandas will also need to compile the C code that Pandas uses.
-The issue is the development environment may be a different operating system or architecture than the Lambda's execution environment in AWS.
-Your Lambda functions will likely be running on *Amazon Linux 2* or the newer *Amazon Linux 2023*.
+Let's say you want to use a library like Pandas so you do the usual routine: `pip install pandas` and import it into your Python file, deploy to Lambda and...boo like usual Not all Python libraries are written in pure Python.
+That sounds weird but some libraries can be made in a compiled language like C. Python itself is not a compiled language but even so, you may have a Python library that needs to be compiled and that's where the problem begins.
+The issue is the development environment you're coding in may be a different operating system or architecture than the Lambda's execution environment.
+Your Lambda functions will be running on *Amazon Linux 2* or the newer *Amazon Linux 2023*.
+When you run into this problem you will see an error message something like this:

 ```bash
 {